 Any marketing effort that is not data-informed is akin to shooting in the dark.
 With validated learning becoming an integral part of marketing, no-code technology is poised to become the no.1 tool in a marketer’s toolbox.
 This piece gives a good summary of what marketing people stand to gain from the no-code revolution.

-Software maintenance is not something you do every 6 or 12 months: It is the software development itself that takes place after the product launch.
-This piece explains how no-code approach to maintenance gives you a sustainable advantage over traditional coding and brings about significant cost savings.
+Software maintenance is not something you do every 6 or 12 months.
+It simply is the kind of software development taking place after the product launch.
+This piece explains how a no-code approach to maintenance can give you a sustainable advantage over traditional coding and bring about significant cost savings.

 Using software was the purview of IT professionals until a few decades ago.
 Not anymore.
 By the look of things, software development, too, will become a common toil for masses, which will eventually turn software into a commodity.
 It will be none other than no-code that will be driving this change.